paulortman/ruralrevival_website/README.md

 notified of the changes, and will take care of running the Hugo command and deploy the site live.

+## Adding Meeting Minutes or Other Static Content

+Meeting minutes should be saved as a PDF and then have their filenames slugified (with a little local utility `~/.local/slugfiy`) and placed into the `static/<year>/` folder in the file structure.

 ## Hosting

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b5ce682c-b141-4836-ad58-8937aae94ddb/deploy-status)](https://app.netlify.com/sites/distracted-yalow-765971/deploys)